omundy/learn-computers/topics-files-folders.md

 ![file organization](assets/img/files-hierarchy.png)

-### Hands-on
+### File organization

-Perform the following in your group

-1. Answer these prompts about the above screenshot (with the photo from [Elf](https://www.imdb.com/title/tt0319343/)):
+Answer these prompts about the above screenshot (with the photo from [Elf](https://www.imdb.com/title/tt0319343/)):

 1. Who is currently logged-in?
 1. What is the name of the root directory on this filesystem?
 1. When was the file last edited?
 1. Where is the user's home directory?
 1. What is the full path to the image that is shown?
 1. How much space is available on this computer?

-1. The answers to the above questions are possible thanks to options selected in Mac OS.
-Do the following on your computer (MacOS)
+The answers to the above questions are possible thanks to options selected in Mac OS.
+Do the following on your (MacOS) computer so that you have this same access
-	1. Show the home directory: Find your home folder and drag it to the Sidebar to make a bookmark.

 1. In Finder, choose View and enable the following options:
 	- Show Path Bar
 	- Show Status Bar

-- Finder organization
-- Show details
-1. Show additional information about your

-1. Open the Terminal application
-1. Find the username of the current logged-in user - In terminal type: `whoami` and press enter
-1. Find a file on your Desktop.
-What permissions does your user have?
+1. Now you can see your home directory!!
+Find your home folder and drag it to the Sidebar to make a bookmark.
+1. Explore other options in your MacOS Finder or Windows Explorer to see more data about your filesystem, files, etc.